Senzing/mapper-csv/README.md

 ### Simple mappings

 #### 1. Assign a data source code
-Change this ...
+Change this:
 ```console
         #--mandatory attributes
         json_data['DATA_SOURCE'] = '<supply>'
 ```
-to this ...
+to this:
 ```console
         #--mandatory attributes
         json_data['DATA_SOURCE'] = 'TEST'
 ```

 #### 2. Set the record ID to a unique value
-change this ...
+change this:
 ```console
         #--the record_id should be unique, remove this mapping if there is not one
         json_data['RECORD_ID'] = '<remove_or_supply>'
 ```
-to this ...
+to this:
 ```console
         #--the record_id should be unique, remove this mapping if there is not one
         json_data['RECORD_ID'] = raw_data['uniqueid']
 ```

 #### 3. Set the record type to person or organization
-change this ...
+change this:
 ```console
         #--record type is not mandatory, but should be PERSON or ORGANIATION
         #--json_data['RECORD_TYPE'] = 'PERSON'
 ```
-to this ...
+to this:
 ```console
         #--record type is not mandatory, but should be PERSON or ORGANIATION
         json_data['RECORD_TYPE'] = 'PERSON' if raw_data['type'] == 'individual' else 'ORGANIZATION'